DJN2122/FEWD-1-UCDPA/README.md

-"unit-1-exercise for FEWB for UCD-PA"
+"unit-1-exercise for FEWD for UCD-PA"